CrosbyMoyo/simple_shell/README.md

           $ ^D
           $

-     3.run the program by executing the follwing command
+     3.run the program by executing the following command
           $ ./hsh
           $ ls